Workplace Harassment Lawyers in Toronto

-In addition, sometimes workplace harassment becomes so unbearable that it amounts to a constructive dismissal, in which case you would be able to quit and sue your employer for wrongful dismissal.
+In addition, workplace harassment can become so unbearable that it amounts to a constructive dismissal, in which case you may be able to quit and sue your employer for wrongful dismissal.

-You do not need a lawyer to tell you that you have been harassed — but you do need one to help you prove it.
+You do not need a lawyer to tell you that you have been harassed—but you do need a lawyer to help you prove it.

-Workplace Harassment is on the cutting edge of employment law.
-You need a lawyer who is up to date and ready to fight to protect your right to a harassment-free workplace.
+Workplace harassment is at the forefront of employment law.
+You need an employment lawyer in Toronto who is up to date and ready to fight to protect your right to a harassment-free workplace.

-Levitt LLP is Canada’s leader in employment law.
-Our Lawyers are trusted experts on workplace harassment.
-We are trusted to craft workplace harassment policies for employers that comply with the rapidly evolving law in this area, and we successfully represent employees who have been harassed in the workplace.
+Levitt LLP’s harassment lawyers are trusted employment law experts on workplace harassment in Toronto, the GTA and across Canada.
+They craft policies for employers that comply with the rapidly evolving law in this area, and we successfully represent employees who have been harassed in the workplace.

 We know what you are going through.
 You don’t need to suffer alone and in silence.
 We are here to help you.

-Each situation is unique; so schedule a consultation today with one of our lawyers to learn about your options.
+Each situation is unique, so schedule a consultation today with Levitt LLP’s lawyers for harassment in Toronto, the GTA or across Canada to learn about your options.

 Back To Our Expertise